oscarsaiges/Rebtel/README.md

   Visite https://oscarsaiges.github.io/Rebtel/
   to se the latest reports from the CI/CD build.
   A new report vill be generated after each pull request or push.
-  (If site returns 404 there might be something wrong with the github page setup.
-If so, please run tests localy and open the report in any browser).

 Happy testing!